-'The Beatles: Get Back' Rooftop Concert Released in IMAX and Theaters -- Purchase Tickets Now
+Here comes ‘The Beatles: Get Back’ Rooftop Concert to IMAX and Theaters Worldwide

 We absolutely adored The Beatles: Get Back when it premiered on Disney+ in November, but it's back and bigger than ever.
 Literally.
 The three-part docuseries, directed by Lord of the Rings’ Peter Jackson, has a new chapter.
 The Beatles: Get Back -- Rooftop Concert, will be released in theaters worldwide, so you can see the never-before-seen footage and previously unheard audio of the iconic band on the big screen.